 Australian Mist History

 The Australian Mist was originally developed back in 1977 by a doctor named Truda Straede.
 The intention behind the mixed breed was to develop a cat that would be content to stay indoors, along with having a mellow personality and easy going nature.

-These days, you can find Australian Mists in shelters or in the care of rescue groups.
+These days, the Australian Mist has become honored as Australia’s national cat!
+In 1998, the breed’s name was changed from the Spotted Mist to the Australian Mist.
+The Australian Mist was officially accepted as having gained championship status by the International Cat Association (TICA) in 2014.
+You can find Australian Mists in shelters or in the care of rescue groups.
 So make sure to consider adoption if you decide that this is the breed for you!

 The Australian Mist is a medium sized cat.
 As is always the case, exact size standards might vary.

 Most Australian Mists weigh in at eight to 15 pounds.
 Female Australian Mists are often slightly smaller than their male counterparts.
 That said, many of these mixed breed cats can be smaller or larger than average.